Frase

 They overlap but aim differently.
 Frase researches, briefs, scores, and can auto-publish some page types; HarperFlow grounds every claim in a citation, runs an independent audit, and publishes finished articles with a veto.
 It’s the alternative for teams who want cited, audited output — and many teams use both.

-No — Frase's Starter ($39/mo billed yearly) is lower than HarperFlow's $59/mo.
+No — Frase’s Starter ($39/mo billed yearly) is lower than HarperFlow’s $62/mo for 5 articles a month.
 HarperFlow includes citation grounding, an independent audit, and a human veto on every plan.
 If the entry price decides it, Frase wins there.

 Yes.
 Teams use Frase for research and briefs, then let HarperFlow write, cite, audit, and publish the finished articles.